How to Choose the Best Proxy Location for Your Use Case

 Ad verification has the most demanding location requirements of any proxy use case because advertising platforms are the most granularly geo-targeted services online.

 Social media ad verification follows similar rules but adds platform-specific complications.
 Meta, TikTok, and Snapchat all use IP geolocation as one signal for ad targeting, but they also use account history and declared location.
-Use residential proxies for social media verification — datacenter IPs are aggressively filtered by these platforms.
+Use residential proxies for social media verification.
+Datacenter IPs are aggressively filtered by these platforms.

 Social media account management demands location consistency.
 If you manage accounts that represent local businesses, the proxy location should match the business's physical location and stay consistent across sessions.
 Platforms flag accounts that jump between countries or continents between sessions.
 Use sticky sessions with location-specific proxies to maintain a believable geographic profile.